abhijitghogre/aqi-assignment-proximity-labs/README.md

 - I would use typescript for a production project for better type safety.
 - We could give option to pin the cities that user is interested in.
 - It took approx 5 hours for the project to finish.
+- App is hosted on heroku with a pipeline.
+Pushing to master deploys the app automatically.